jonas089/Rust/Readme.md

 ```

 ## To be done:
-- Learn more about lifetime.
+- Learn even more about lifetime. ( most resources I found provide poor information, some claim the only reason for declaring a lifetime is to satisfy the compiler, but I have a feeling there is more to it. )
 - Research some syntax misunderstandings and develop a better understanding of Generic types.
 - Review Ownership and copies.